ElektraInitiative/libelektra/src/bindings/jna/README.md

     -DpomFile=/usr/share/java/libelektra4j.pom.xml
 ```

-[Here](../../examples/external/java/read-keys-example/pom.xml) you can find a fully working example of the pom file. you see a full example using maven.
+[Here](../../examples/external/java/read-keys-example/pom.xml) is a full example using maven,
+which should work out of the box if above `mvn` command was executed.

 ### Using Elektra Plugins